Oisin Smyth: St Mirren

 On 14 June 2024, he signed for St Mirren for an undisclosed fee.
+Smyth made his St Mirren debut in a Europa Conference League qualifier against Icelandic side Valur.
 Smyth scored his first and second goal for St Mirren on his league debut for the club, in a 3–0 home win over Hibernian on the opening day of the Scottish Premiership season.